MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 # `<ranges>`

 At a high level, a *range* is something that you can iterate over.
-A range is represented by an iterator that marks the beginning of the range, and a sentinel that marks the end of the range.
+A range is represented by an iterator that marks the beginning of the range and a sentinel that marks the end of the range.
 The sentinel may be the same type as the begin iterator, or it may be different.
 The containers, such as `vector` and `list`, in the C++ Standard Library are ranges.
 A range abstracts iterators in a way that simplifies and amplifies your ability to use the Standard Template Library (STL).

 STL algorithms usually take iterators that point to the portion of the collection that they should operate on.
 For example, consider how you sort a `vector` by using `std::sort()`.
 You pass two iterators that mark the beginning and end of the `vector`.
 That provides flexibility, but passing the iterators to the algorithm is extra work because you probably just want to sort the whole thing.